scottleedavis/mattermost-plugin-ascii-plot/README.md

 ##### Usage

-Write in a message in [Mattermost](https://mattermost.com) with `asciiplot` or `asciigraph` followed by a space and a list of numbers separated by commas).
+Create a message in [Mattermost](https://mattermost.com) with `asciiplot` or `asciigraph` followed by a space and a list of numbers separated by commas).
 This can be done by a bot/webhook as well.

 ```bash